Published on 07 February 2023

 • Undertaking dangerous, risky, or illegal activity as a result of taking Zopiclone

-• Trying to discontinue taking Zopiclone but being unable to do so
+• Trying to discontinue taking Zopiclone but can't do it.

 • Being unable to maintain relationships and responsibilities